All the films from all the editions, including those subsequently removed, presently totalling 1187. An easy way of seeing how…

 Into the heart.
 Into the soul.

-Based on a true story.
-After graduating from Emory University in 1992, top student and athlete Christopher McCandless abandoned his possessions, gave his entire $24,000 savings account to charity and hitchhiked to Alaska to live in the wilderness.
-Along the way, Christopher encounters a series of characters who shape his life.
+The true story of top student and athlete, Christopher McCandless, who after graduating from Emory University in 1992, abandoned his possessions, gave his entire $24,000 savings account to charity and hitchhiked to Alaska to live in the wilderness.

 I cannot possibly BEGIN to describe my feelings towards this story, or perhaps the whole concept of what McCandless did.
 After watching the movie, I could not think of anything but a strange longing to do what he did, and it just kept going.
 I still feel that way, even now, as I think of it.
 Later, I read the book twice, and did a lot of research about McCandless, and I became more and more inspired.
 This is not just a movie - it is a wonder of creation.
 I have so much more to say, but I'll just stop here - watch the movie even if you are not inspired by what McCandless did - it is a beautiful movie in many ways.